Use cases

 Where HREVN fits

-In this context, HREVN organizes findings, evidence, readiness and decision posture so the next step no longer depends on intuition or loose fragments.
+In this context, HREVN organizes the initial declaration, evidence, documentary status and required actions so the next step no longer depends on intuition or loose fragments.

 When the problem is not only using AI, but delivering something a client can actually review and file.